 The Iron Ring is available to those who complete their technical exams.

-When you have completed your technical exams, you are eligible for The Iron Ring ceremony.
+When you have completed your technical exams (and PEO report if assigned), you are eligible for The Iron Ring ceremony.

 The Iron Ring ceremony, also known as The Ritual of the Calling of an Engineer, is administered by a body called “The Corporation of the Seven Wardens”.
 This organization is independent of any particular engineering school or professional body.
 So you do not have to be a Professional Engineer or the graduate of a CEAB accredited program to become an “obligated engineer”.